~ Click here to read today's Scripture on BibleGateway.com ~ // Mobile Site Link

 Bible.org's commentary on today's readings in Isaiah chapter 9 titled "The Glorious Messiah and the Messianic Age" is at this link.
 Below is a great image for Isaiah chapter 9 verse 2 from today's readings:

 Isaiah chapter 11 in today's readings is an incredible Messianic chapter of the Old Testament!
+Check out a webpage outlining the Messianic prophecies from Isaiah chapter 11 and then their fulfillment in the New Testament at this link .
 The life and character of Jesus is so clear in chapter 1 verses 1 through 5 today: "Out of the stump of David's family will grow a shoot--yes, a new Branch bearing fruit from the old root.
 And the Spirit of the LORD will rest on him--the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and the fear of the LORD.
 He will delight in obeying the LORD.
 He will never judge by appearance, false evidence, or hearsay.
 He will defend the poor and the exploited.
 He will rule against the wicked and destroy them with the breath of his mouth.
 He will be clothed with fairness and truth."
 Does this sound like anyone you personally know?
 I pray so.

 Then, verses 6 through 9 are such a beautiful reflection on the peace and safety of the coming Messianic age when Jesus returns: "In that day the wolf and the lamb will live together; the leopard and the goat will be at peace.
 Calves and yearlings will be safe among lions, and a little child will lead them all.
 The cattle will graze among bears.
 Cubs and calves will lie down together.
 And lions will eat grass as the livestock do.
 Babies will crawl safely among poisonous snakes.
 Yes, a little child will put its hand in a nest of deadly snakes and pull it out unharmed.
 Nothing will hurt or destroy in all my holy mountain.
 And as the waters fill the sea, so the earth will be filled with people who know the LORD."
 Can you imagine all of this?
 Can you imagine all of this ever taking place, apart from Jesus coming into our world?
 Do you look forward to experiencing the day of the lion and the lamb living together in peace!
 (Or as I heard a pastor quip once, the dog and the cat eating out of the same bowl! :)

-Worship Video: Today's readings in Isaiah 11 reminded me of Brandon Heath's song "Your Love:"
+Worship God: Today's readings in Isaiah 11 reminded me of Brandon Heath's song "Your Love:"

 Do you need God's Love?
 Click here for Love!